Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Abstract

 \section{Abstract}

 We provide a statistical analysis of a tool in nonlinear-type time-frequency analysis, the synchrosqueezing transform (SST), for both the null and non-null cases.
-The intricate nonlinear interaction of different quantities in the SST is quantified by carefully analyzing relevant multivariate complex Gaussian random variables.
-Several new results for such random variables are provided, and a central limit theorem result for the SST is established.
-The analysis sheds lights on bridging time-frequency analysis to time series analysis and diffusion geometry.
+The intricate nonlinear interaction of different quantities in SST is quantified by carefully analyzing relevant multivariate complex Gaussian random variables.
+Specifically, we provide the quotient distribution of dependent and improper complex Gaussian random variables.
+Then, a central limit theorem result for SST is established. {As an example}, we provide a block bootstrap scheme based on the established SST theory to test if a given time series contains oscillatory components.